TWO LOCATIONS TO SERVE YOU!!!

 Coming Soon: Schoolkids Europe! (mail-order only)

 In April 2014, the Raleigh location opened a full bar and now serve over a dozen local and craft beers, with six taps, bar stools and stage for instores.
-In March 2015, we opened our second location at Bright Leaf Square in Durham, NC in 2015 and then took over the former space of CD Alley in Chapel Hill, NC with our third store in March 2016!
+We took over the former space of CD Alley in Chapel Hill, NC in March 2016!

 More on Schoolkids history: The store has often been the destination and shopping preference for many local and national bands in this area, many of whom either worked at the store or started selling their first albums or 7" singles at the store on consignment.
 Artists to get their start selling records at Schoolkids include: Ryan Adams and Whiskeytown, Superchunk, Archers of Loaf, Ben Folds, The Connells, Polvo, Athenaeum, Squirrel Nut Zippers, Megafaun, Lost In The Trees and many others.
 The store was also one of the first retail outlets to sell No Depression Magazine and to work with labels such as Merge Records, Mammoth Records, Dischord Records and Yep Roc Records.